ocaml-sf/learn-ocaml/docs/tutorials/step-4.md

 ### Method 1:  using the `~sampler` argument

-As previously, you can simply add the argument `~sampler` of type `unit -> <arg1_type> * <arg2_type> * <arg3_type> * etc.`
+As in the previous step, you can simply add the argument `~sampler` of type `unit -> <arg1_type> * <arg2_type> * <arg3_type> * etc.`

 ```ocaml